PBSPro/spark-pbspro-connector/README.md

 ### Requirements
 1. PBS Professional must be installed in default locaiton, at `/opt/pbs`.
 2. Confirm host resources (CPU, Memory, and Disk) are sufficient for Spark project and build.
 More information about these resource requirements can be found at https://spark.apache.org/docs/latest/hardware-provisioning.html
-3. Spark project must be accessible by the submission host (PBS Client) and execution host(s) (PBS MoM), which is consistent on all hosts.
+3. Spark project must be accessible by the submission host (PBS Client) and execution host(s) (PBS MoM), and is a consistent path on all hosts.

 ### Steps
-Clone the Spark repository to the host
+Clone the Spark repository to the host.
 ```bash
 git clone https://github.com/apache/spark.git
 ```

-Change directory to spark folder
+Change directory to spark folder.
+The absolute PATH of this directory will be known as $SPARK_HOME
 ```bash
 cd spark
 ```